 Price drop alerts

-Gondola uses its email integration to monitor which trips you book (even if you book outside of Gondola) and watches for price drops.
+Gondola uses its email integration to monitor the trips you book (even if you book outside of Gondola) and to watch for price drops.
 You should get alerted if the cash rate or point price drops from the amount you paid.
 You can then rebook the stay for less.

 I have not had a chance to test this feature yet, but it would be fantastic if it works well.
 I’m hoping that they’ll offer a way to forward hotel booking emails to Gondola for those who don’t want Gondola to scrape their inbox.